UNO-Babb/Homework4/README.md

 ## DataVisualization.py
 I used this file to do some analysis of the data I collected.
 One of the things I did was to group the traffic by hour.
 - You might want to group by half-hour or every ten minutes.
+- You should also look at different methods of graphing.
+- There are other treatments you can provide in a matplotlib graph.

 ## Final Report
 Use the data about the cost of building, or maintaining a road to make a justification on why you would change an intersection.